FHC consultants give state agencies, non-profit organizations and others the tools and guidance to develop powerful databases that drive change.

 - Developed a data compliance strategy.

-Since then, FHC has provided exploratory analyses, technical and subject matter expertise, and customized project management support as the APCD program embarked on an aggressive timeline to systematically collect and aggregate claims, procure a data intake and analytic vendor, and develop a comprehensive reporting program.
+- Since then, FHC has provided exploratory analyses, technical and subject matter expertise, and customized project management support.